bmerkuri/final-project/README.md

 # day-three
 - testing the second method for the frontend
-We decided to test the second method and that was building the component for the questions and then calling them.
+-We decided to test the second method and that was building the component for the questions and then calling them.
-We stumbled upon some problems with these methods.
+-We stumbled upon some problems with these methods.
-1.The app didn't allow us to configure the routing.After a lot of trail and error we decided to abandon the idea of routing.
+- 1.The app didn't allow us to configure the routing.After a lot of trail and error we decided to abandon the idea of routing.
-2.We then discussed on how to implement the GET and POST methods.We stumbled in a lot of errors.
+- 2.We then discussed on how to implement the GET and POST methods.We stumbled in a lot of errors.